PhD Visit Day App

 Their main reasons for attending Visit Day were to:

-Users seem indifferent to the way itineraries are sent through email with various links for different online meetings and scheduling
+Users were overwhelmed with itineraries that were sent through email with various links for different online meetings and scheduling. 😵

 User Goals